ArjenSchwarz/awstools/docs/awstools_demo_tables.md

 ---
 date: 2022-04-16T20:43:03+10:00
-title: "awstools gen docs"
+title: "awstools demo tables"
-slug: awstools_gen_docs
+slug: awstools_demo_tables
-url: /awstools/awstools_gen_docs/
+url: /awstools/awstools_demo_tables/
 ---
-## awstools gen docs
+## awstools demo tables

-Generate Markdown documentation for awstools
+Show what the different table styles look like

 ### Synopsis

-Generate documentation for awstools in Markdown format This is used for the documentation in the repository, but can be run separately.
-By default it will generate it in the docs directory from where you run the command, but you can override this with the --directory flag.
+This command will show an overview of all the different style of tables

 ```
-awstools gen docs [flags]
+awstools demo tables [flags]
 ```

 ### Options

 ```
-  -d, --directory string   The directory where the documentation will be generated (default "./docs")
-  -h, --help               help for docs
+  -h, --help   help for tables
 ```

 ### Options inherited from parent commands